mosart/eosc-services-catalog/README.md

 The static data backing the API lives in `api/data/services.json`.
 Each bundle models a realistic subset of the Appendix B schema and can be replaced with harvested records when integrating with production catalogues.
 The data set is validated on startup against `eosc_service_catalogue.schema.json`; any schema violations will stop the server with a clear error message.

+In addition, `api/data/surf-services.json` contains 55 service bundles harvested from the public SURF service catalogue.
+Both files are loaded and exposed through the same API, so you can experiment with a mixed dataset spanning handcrafted examples and real-world records.

 ## Development notes

 - Update `api/data/services.json` to plug in data exported from an EOSC node catalogue.